Rafflecopter vs Gleam vs RafflePress: Which Is the Best Giveaway Tool?

 In comparison to Rafflecopter, Gleam is a marketing platform comprised of 4 different apps that helps promote your business and engage with your audience.
 So you get a lot of extra features you may not even need to run your giveaway.

 - 4 individual apps for getting more email subscribers, run contests, build social media galleries, and coupons.

-- Run unlimited competitions with unlimited entries.
+- Run a gleam giveaway with unlimited entries.